pranshu20/Get-Set-Go-Engage-2022/README.md

 ## Problem in Macbook

+#### Dont try this on macbook unless you remove the below line of code

 #### Showing in code
 ![Showing in code](./screenshots/code_error.jpg)
+Removing above line will open the webcam but will not show it but the application will run fine.
 I have tried everything written on the internet about this issue for 2 days and found out that this command runs only on terminal in mac and is default error in open cv not able to show webcam on mac on webpage

 #### Showing on webpage
 ![on-webpage](./screenshots/cv2_error.jpg)